 Cost – 170 ARS ($11 USD) for tour and tasting

-Next stop: 5 course lunch at Ruca Malen with 5 (unlimited) wine pairings.
+Next stop: 5-course lunch at Ruca Malen with 5 (unlimited) wine pairings.
 This was absolutely out of this world amazing and a visit to Mendoza wouldn’t be complete without lunch at this winery.
-The tenderloin we had for lunch was so perfect that once Jacob finished his whole plate, we jokingly asked for a second one and sure enough out came a second steak, with no charge.
+The tenderloin we had for lunch was so perfect that once Jacob finished his whole plate, we jokingly asked for a second one and sure enough out came the second steak, at no charge.
 The mountains and vineyards in the background were stunning so be sure to ask for a table outside upon booking.
 We tipped well 🙂

 Cost – 830 ARS ($54 USD).
 The best $54 we’ve spent all week.